 Ping Records was one of those short-lived independents.
-According to Robert Pruter in his book Doowop: The Chicago Scene, it was founded in 1956 by Frank Evans, who owned a record store at 4648 South Cottage Grove in Chicago, and owned and serviced jukeboxes.
+According to Robert Pruter in his book Doowop: The Chicago Scene, it was founded in October 1956 by Frank Evans, who owned a record store at 4648 South Cottage Grove in Chicago, and owned and serviced jukeboxes.
 The tiny operation was run out of the back of the store.
-It survived no more than a year.
+It opened in October 1956 and probably expired in June 1957, lasting less than a year.

 Ping releases (all singles) ran from 1000 to 1007.
-Six releases have been documented.
-There is no evidence that Ping 1004 or 1006 were ever issued.
+Six have been documented.
+There is no evidence that a Ping 1004 or a Ping 1006 was issued.
 Meanwhile we know four more sides were supposedly recorded for Ping that were never released; two of these survive on test pressings.

 According to Homer Talbert, Ping was originally intended to have a sister label called Pong that would feature jazz records.
 But nothing came of those plans.